getBoolean/gitrinth/tool/asset_strings_builder/README.md

 # asset_strings_builder

-A `build_runner` builder that materialises on-disk asset files as Dart `const String` declarations in a single generated library.
+A `build_runner` builder that materialises on-disk asset files as Dart `String` declarations in a single generated library.
+Each asset is base64-encoded into the source and decoded once at first access via a top-level `final`, keeping the generated file binary-safe.

 ## Consumer setup